2023 Best Nursing Bachelor's Degree Schools in Hawaii

 Top Hawaii Schools for a Bachelor's in Nursing

-Our analysis found University of Hawaii at Manoa to be the best school for nursing students who want to pursue a bachelor’s degree in Hawaii.
-UH Manoa is a fairly large public school located in the large city of Honolulu.
+Our 2023 rankings named University of Hawaii at Manoa the best school in Hawaii for nursing students working on their bachelor’s degree.
+UH Manoa is a large public school located in the large city of Honolulu.

 On average, nursing graduates from UH Manoa take out $23,277 in student loans while working on their Bachelor's Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $186.

-Full Nursing at University of Hawaii at Manoa Report
+Read full report on Nursing at University of Hawaii at Manoa

-The excellent bachelor’s degree programs at University of Hawaii at Hilo helped the school earn the #2 place on this year’s ranking of the best nursing schools in Hawaii.
-Located in the town of Hilo, UH Hilo is a public college with a small student population.
+You’ll join some of the best and brightest minds around you if you attend University of Hawaii at Hilo.
+The school came in at #2 on this year’s Best Nursing Bachelor’s Degree Schools in Hawaii list.
+Located in the remote town of Hilo, UH Hilo is a public college with a small student population.

 On average, nursing graduates from UH Hilo take out $27,562 in student loans while working on their Bachelor's Degree.